Magic radius of AA bilayer graphene quantum dot: Discussion

 To illustrate this, let us consider the QD cut out from the SLG (SLG-QD).
 The spectrum of the SLG-QD can be obtained directly from the results for the AA-QD by assigning $t_0=0$.
 In so doing, we derive equation for the energy spectrum in the form

 Thus, the energy spectrum of the SLG-QD scales as $\varepsilon\propto\pm1/R$, which is a set of hyperbolas with no magic radii (that is, no crossing points and extra degeneracy).

 For the case of the AB-QD we obtain a similar result.
 We observe that the operator $\hat{C}$ does not commute with the Hamiltonian of the AB-BLG: to map one layer of the AB-BLG to another we should not only apply a mirror transformation but also perform a shift of the layers~\cite{ourBLGreview2016}.
-As result, there is now a quantum number responsible for the extra degeneracy.
-A direct calculations show that the spectrum of the AB-QD scales as $\varepsilon\propto\pm 1/R^{2}$.
+As result, there is no quantum number responsible for the extra degeneracy.
+A direct calculations show that the eigenenergies of the AB-QD scale as $\varepsilon\propto\pm 1/R^{2}$.
+Numerically calculated low-energy spectra for AB-QD of various radii are plotted in Fig.~\ref{fig::ab_spec}.
+To soften the effects of the edge irregularities, the on-site potential of Eq.~(\ref{potential}) is introduced in both layers.
+The data clearly indicates that for an undoped AB-QD there is no magic radius, and finite gap separates the ground state and excited states.